TurboGears/tg2docs/docs/cookbook/Crud/index.rst

 second argument is a callable it will be called passing the object to edit as the argument.

-In the previous example calling http://localhost:8080/tickets/5/done will set the ticket 5 status to done.
+In the previous example calling http://localhost:8080/movies/5/release will mark the movie 5 as released today.

 Enabling SubString Searches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~